moise-mulungu/mixed-react-projects/project-info/teamdm/tech/tech-vocabulary.md

 ## throughput

 Network throughput refers to the "**rate** of message delivery" over a communication channel, such as Ethernet or packet radio, in a communication network.
 The data that these messages contain may be delivered over physical or logical links, or through network nodes.

+## credentials

+Credentials refer to the verification of identity or tools for authentication.
+They may be part of a certificate or other authentication process that helps confirm a user's identity in relation to a network address or other system ID.